Roundup Weed Killer

 The EPA—which posted a report that said glyphosate does not cause cancer, then quickly took it down—continues to claim that the public’s current exposure to glyphosate doesn’t exceed the healthy limits they have established.
-It is of note though that they doubled the maximum glyphosate levels for food and oilseed crops (including soybeans) in 2013, making it easier for Monsanto to market the product as “safe.”
+In 2013 though, they doubled the maximum glyphosate levels for food and oilseed crops (including soybeans), making it easier for Monsanto to market the product as “safe.”

 Monsanto Lobbyist Gets Tangled in Lies

 On Monsanto’s website, they tout glyphosate’s 40-year-history and argue that because the enzyme it attacks isn’t present in humans or animals, that it’s safe.
 To maintain the appearance of safety, the company influences policy through the use of lobbyists and six-figure donations to science organizations, including the International Life Science Institute Europe.

 Despite these efforts, one lobbyist famously got tangled in Monsanto’s lies during an interview with a French journalist.
 Throughout the interview, he kept maintaining that the chemical was safe—harmless enough to drink a glass of glyphosate-contaminated water.
 Yet when offered a glass, he said “he wasn’t an idiot” and refused.

 Monsanto Faces Protests Worldwide